-Our effective tax rate for the three months ended September 30, 2024 was 17.9%, and our effective tax rate for the three months ended September 30, 2023 was 21.4%.
-Our effective tax rate for the three months ended September 30, 2024 differs from the fiscal 2024 U.S. federal statutory rate of 21% primarily due to the Global Intangible Low-taxed Income (GILTI) and forecasted research and development tax credits.
+Our effective tax rate for the three months ended September 30, December 31, 2024 was 17.9%23.6%, and our effective tax rate for the three months ended September 30, December 31, 2023 was 21.4%19.9%.
+Our effective tax rate for the six months ended December 31, 2024 was 21.0% and our effective tax rate for the six months ended December 31, 2023 was 20.1%.
+Our effective tax rates for the three months ended September 30, December 31, 2024 differ from the fiscal 2024 U.S. federal statutory rate of 21% primarily due to forecasted research and development tax credits.
+Our effective tax rates for the three months ended December 31, 2023, and the six months ended December 31, 2023, differ from the fiscal 2024 U.S. federal statutory rate of 21% primarily due to the Global Intangible Low-taxed Income (GILTI) and forecasted research and development tax credits.

 We record valuation allowances to reduce our deferred tax assets to an amount we believe is more likely than not to be realized.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-During the three months ended September 30, 2024, there was no change to our valuation allowance for our deferred tax assets.
+During the three and six months ended September 30, December 31, 2024, there was no change to our valuation allowance for our deferred tax assets.